kevinlekiller/mkvrg/README.md

 # mkvrg
-Apply replaygain to matroska files without remuxing.
+Apply EBU R128 (using ffmpeg) replaygain tags to matroska files without remuxing (using mkvtoolnix).

-Bash script for analyzing audio tracks in matroska files with ffmpeg and applying replaygain (EBU r128) gain/peak information with mkvpropedit.
+Bash script for analyzing audio tracks in matroska files with ffmpeg and applying replaygain (EBU r128) gain and peak information with mkvpropedit, this avoids remuxing the matroksa file.

-Pass list of files or a directory to scan files, if you pass a directory they will recursively search in it for files.
+Pass list of files or a directory to scan files, if you pass a directory it will recursively search in it for files.

-They will only work on files with these extensions: "mkv, mka, mk3d".
+It will only work on files with these extensions: "mkv, mka, mk3d".

+There is a setting to automatically remux mp4 and mov files to mkv before processing with EBU R128.

-Requires: ffmpeg, ffprobe, mkvpropedit
+Requires: ffmpeg, mkvpropedit

 Change settings inside the script.
 You can also set environment variables to change settings on a per call basis.